Mardi Gras Upriver!

 Jefferson, Texas

-The 2003 Mardi Gras Upriver theme is Broadway on the Bayou and as always, is hosted by the hardest working krewe in America, the Krewe of Hebe!
+Jefferson's annual Mardi Gras Upriver celebration is hosted by the hardest working krewe in America, the Krewe of Hebe!
 Mardi Gras has been celebrated in Jefferson, Texas for many years.
-The tradition goes back to the old steamship days of Port Jefferson, when the boats would travel between New Orleans and Jefferson.
+The tradition goes back to the old steamship days of Port Jefferson, when the boats would travel up from New Orleans.
 Today, the festivities last an entire weekend and feature parades, bands, food, frosty beverages, and of course, beads!

 One word of warning, though - up to 25,000 revelers have been known to converge on the City of Jefferson for Mardi Gras, so the bed & breakfasts fill up fast.
 Many rooms are booked a year in advance, so it's important to make your reservations early.